divyanshucodes20/ContactHub-A-Contact-Management-App/README.md

 }
 Challenges and Solutions
 Challenge: Using Material UI (MUI)
 This project involved working with Material UI for the first time.
-Learning its component structure and styling methods was a bit challenging, especially for creating a responsive and modern UI.
+Learning its component structure and styling methods was a bit challenging.
 After experimenting with the MUI documentation and examples, I was able to implement table sorting, pagination, and dialogs effectively.